Keep Your Eye on Mal de Ojo This Year With These Protection Tips

 Image Source: Unsplash / Tom Podmore

 In many cultures, it is believed that a look of admiration or an envious stare can lead to illness and misfortune.
-In places like Mexico, the Caribbean, Latin America, West Africa, and parts of the Middle East, it's known as evil eye, or "mal de ojo" in Spanish.
+In places like Mexico, the Caribbean, Latin America, West Africa, and parts of the Middle East, it's known as the evil eye, or mal de ojo in Spanish.
 Some believe it is merely a superstition, while others attest to documented cases around the world.
 Many cultures believe mal de ojo can lead to illness and misfortune for the recipient.
 Since mal de ojo is often sent from one person to another unintentionally, it's important that we protect ourselves daily.
 As a result, many believers of mal de ojo wear mal de ojo jewelry to ward off negative energy from haters or people who truly admire them.
 They also protect the energy in their homes with evil eye home decor.

 What Is Mal de Ojo?